hellocoop/packages/nextjs/README.md

 npx @hellocoop/quickstart-nextjs
 ```

 This will launch the Hellō Quickstart web app.
-After logging into Hellō you will create or select an application, and the `client_id` and a generated session secret will be added to your `.env` file as `HELLO_CLIENT_ID_DEFAULT` and `HELLO_SESSION_SECRET_DEFAULT`.
+After logging into Hellō you will create or select an application, and the `client_id` and a generated session secret will be added to your `.env` file as `HELLO_CLIENT_ID_DEFAULT` and `HELLO_COOKIE_SECRET_DEFAULT`.

 Include this `.env` file in your deployments.